SplashID Review 2024: Does This Service Tread Water?

-SplashID is an aesthetically pleasing and organized password manager, even with the limited features of the free plan.
+SplashID is an aesthetically pleasing and organized password manager, but our testing showed it has room for improvement.

 Editorial Rating